Destination Report: Costa Rica

 • The Dry Season runs from December to May.
 It is typically sunny with little rain.
 Average temperature will be in the 70’s in the central plateau and 80’s on the coast.

-Try the last 2 weeks of June for perfect weather. with off season pricing!
+Try the last 2 weeks of June for good weather with off season pricing!

 Popular activities in the mountain area would be biking, mountain climbing, birdwatching and hiking.